AxisCommunications/acap3-examples/larod/README.md

 #### Build and run the application
 Standing in your working directory run the following commands:

-**Note:** Depending on the network you are connected to.
-The file that needs those settings is: *~/.docker/config.json.*
+**Note:** *Depending on the network you are connected to, The file that needs those settings is: *~/.docker/config.json.*
-For reference please see: https://docs.docker.com/network/proxy/.
+For reference please see: https://docs.docker.com/network/proxy/.*

 ```bash
 docker build --tag larod-simple-app:1.0 .